MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/web-authoring/paginated-formatted-table.md

 ### Format and style text in a text box

-1. After selecting a text box the **Text box format** tab is displayed.
-From this tab you can format the font style include font, color, size, and text decoration like bold, italics, and underline.
+1. After you select a text box, the **Text box format** tab is displayed.
+From this tab you can format the font style, including font, color, size, and text decoration like bold, italics, and underline.

     :::image type="content" source="media/paginated-formatted-table/rdl-web-authoring-text-styles.png" alt-text="Screenshot of text styling options.":::
-1. You can format font styles at the character and line level while editing the text box.
+1. You can format font styles at the character and line level while you're editing the text box.
 Or select the text box to highlight all text and format all text within the text box at once.

 ### Delete a text box
 To delete a text box, right-click a text box and select **Remove**.
 Alternatively, with a text box selected press <kbd>DELETE</kbd>.

 ### Working with sections
-1. When text boxes are added to a paginated report a section line appears on the first page that separates the text boxes from your formatted table of data.
+1. When you add text boxes to a paginated report, a section line appears on the first page that separates the text boxes from your formatted table of data.
 The area above the section line is where text boxes are added.
 The area below is where your formatted table of data is added.

     :::image type="content" source="media/paginated-formatted-table/rdl-web-authoring-section-line.png" alt-text="Screenshot of the section line.":::